 Bawean Warty Pig (Sus blouchi) - Endangered

-The Bawean warty pig (Sus blouchi) is Red-Listed as Endangered but still covered as a sub-species under the Java warty pig (Sus verrucosus). …. further information
+The Bawean warty pig (Sus blouchi) is on the IUCN Red List as endangered but still covered as a sub-species under the Java warty pig as Sus verrucosus ssp. blouchi.
+Unfortenatly its not protected by Indonesian law.
+Recently we have determined a full species status, making it the most isolated wild pig species in the world. further information

-• According to camera trapping data only roughly 172–377 animals live on Bawean island and the population trend is unknown
+• According to the camera trap data, only about 172–377 animals live on Bawean island and the population trend is unknown

 • The species is not legally protected by Indonesian law.
 Hunting is still common and around 50 animals are killed annually.